ahmetugsuz/WEB-Scraper/README.md

 to run from the given start link: `"https://en.wikipedia.org/wiki/Python_(programming_language)"` and finish link: `"https://en.wikipedia.org/wiki/Peace"`, finding the shortest path with BFS.
 Note that this can take some time, it may be useful to change the urls.

 Please note that this process may take some time, and users may opt to modify the URLs for their specific requirements.

+### Running Tests

+#### Unit Tests
+To run unit tests, navigate to the root directory and execute the following command:

+    python3 -m pytest

+!Note: There might be some data changes during the season, may not all test pass because of that.

 ## Contributing:
 Contributions to the project are welcome!
 Please contact me on my website: [ahmettu.com](https://ahmettu.com)